 The UK voted to leave the EU on 23 June 2016.
-While this decision had immediate economic, political and social impacts, the legal implications will be more gradual and, as yet, there have been no immediate changes to EU or UK law.
+While this decision had immediate economic, political and social impacts, the legal implications will be more gradual and, as yet, there have been no changes to EU or UK law.

 - ‘Hard’ Brexit: the UK Government intends to exit the single market (in particular in light of its desire to impose certain controls on immigration) and negotiate a comprehensive free trade agreement with the EU, and individual free trade agreements with other non-EU countries.
 As this option does not involve EEA membership, it will result in the loss of the financial services passport.
 The UK Government also intends to exit the current customs union arrangements, but wants to negotiate tariff-free trade with Europe and build its future international trade relationships based on its membership of the World Trade Organisation.
-Theresa May has also emphasised that maintaining the Common Travel Area between the UK and Ireland is of key importance.
+Theresa May also emphasised that maintaining the Common Travel Area between the UK and Ireland is of key importance.

 Arthur Cox has been closely monitoring developments on Brexit and we have been advising, and will continue to advise, our clients in Ireland, the UK and further afield on the potential legal implications for their businesses of the UK leaving the EU.
 The key areas in which we believe that principal changes will take place are: